UK

 Employment Rights Bill

 On 10 October 2024, the new Government unveiled the UK Employment Rights Bill* and a supporting document (“Next Steps to Make Work Pay”), the breadth and depth of which is likely to transform employment law and significantly change employer practices.
-The Bill is currently moving through its parliamentary stages and the Government has published a number of amendments to it.
+The Bill is currently moving through its final parliamentary stages.

 In summary, the Bill includes measures to:

-• Require employers to publish an equality action plan on addressing gender pay gaps
+• Require employers to publish an equality action plan on addressing gender equality

 • Strengthen flexible working rights